allegroai/clearml-docs/docs/fundamentals/pipelines.md

 ## How do pipelines work?

 Before running a pipeline, we need to configure a Controller Task, in which the pipeline is defined.
 Pipelines are made up of steps.
-Each step is a task that already exists in the ClearML Server and is called a **template**.
-The user decides the controlling logic of the step interactions, whether it be simple ([DAG](https://en.wikipedia.org/wiki/Directed_acyclic_graph)) or complex custom logic.
+Each step consists of a task that already exists in the ClearML Server and is used as a template.
+The user decides the controlling logic of the step interactions, whether it be simple ([DAG](https://en.wikipedia.org/wiki/Directed_acyclic_graph)) or more complex.

-Once the pipeline is running, it first clones the template tasks and then sends the cloned tasks for execution according to the pipeline's control logic.
+Once the pipeline is running, is starts sequentially launching the steps configured in the Controller.
+In each step, the template task is cloned, and the cloned task is sent for execution.
+Depending on the specifications laid out in the Controller Task, a step's parameters can be overridden, and / or a step can use a previous step's work products.

 Callbacks can be utilized to control pipeline execution flow.
 A callback can be defined to be called before and / or after the execution of every task in a pipeline.
 Additionally, there is an option to